edanalytics/dbt_synth_data/README.md

 ```
 {{ config(post_hook=synth_get_post_hooks())}}
 ```
-Hook queries (and other package data) are stored in the `dbt` [`builtins` object](https://docs.getdbt.com/reference/dbt-jinja-functions/builtins) during parse/run time, as this is one of few dbt objects that persist and are scoped across `macro`s.
+Hook queries (and other package data) are stored in the `dbt` [`target` object](https://docs.getdbt.com/reference/dbt-jinja-functions/target) during parse/run time, as this is one of few dbt objects that persist and are scoped across `macro`s.